Jessie J: Residence

 In 2014, Jessie J relocated from London to Los Angeles, California.
 She cited work opportunities and dissatisfaction with the level of focus in the UK on her personal life rather than on her singing, saying, "In America they see me as a singer whereas here I feel that people don't appreciate my voice."

 Relationships and children

-In November 2014, she started dating American singer Luke James.
+In November 2014, she began dating American singer Luke James.
 The couple ended their relationship in October 2015.
 It is unclear whether the pair rekindled their relationship, but they went on to perform together a couple of times.
 In 2018, she started dating American actor Channing Tatum.
 They broke up in 2019, but rekindled their romance in 2020 before breaking up again later that year.

+Since 2021, she has been in a relationship with professional basketball player Chanan Colman.
 In January 2023, she announced that she was pregnant with her first child.
+Their son was born in May 2023.

 Health

 In early 2011, she suffered a panic attack on stage after she was forced to perform in the dark.
 "I did a gig recently and had a panic attack on stage," she said.
 "The night was called 'Black Out' and I had to perform in the dark.
 I asked them to turn on the lights and they didn't.
 I was onstage in pitch black and, because I couldn't see anything, I started to panic.
 It was awful."